Xide/t411cli/README.md

 > **search**
 > Command used to browse available torrents.

 > **details**
-> Get details for a specific torrent
+> Get details for a specific torrent.

 > **download**
-> Download selected torrent to filesystem
+> Download selected torrent to filesystem.

 #### Search for a torrent

-You can browse T411 by by simply typing :
+You can browse T411 by by simply typing:
 ```sh
 t411 search 'torrent name'
 ```